conda/conda-dot-org/CONTRIBUTING.md

 #### 2. Clone your repository

-After you have done that, you are ready to clone this repository to your local computer where you can begin making edits.
+After you have created your fork, you are ready to clone this repository to your local computer, where you can begin making edits.
 The commands for doing so will be different depending on your user name, but a typical example is shown below:

 ```
 $ git clone git@github.com:username/conda-dot-org.git